 2. Sewing For Dummies.

-This book by Jan Saunders Maresh is more suitable for beginners that want to save a buck and sew their own clothing, or breath some life into existing clothes.
+This book by Jan Saunders Maresh is more suitable for beginners who want to save a buck and sew their own clothing, or breathe some life into existing clothes.

 It contains easy-to-follow instructions and the step-by-step illustrations make it easier to learn.

-- There is still a large variety of other books available, but I would think that you would prefer the ones for miniature clothes which have the size of barbiedolls or simular small sizes.
+- There is still a large variety of other books available, but I would think that you would prefer the ones for miniature clothes which have the size of Barbie dolls or similar small sizes.

-These particular books can be extra helpful for miniature clothes because they help in the manufacturing process which is specific for these little clothes.
+These particular books can be extra helpful for miniature clothes because they help in the manufacturing process which is specific to these little clothes.